Dave-Gilbert/w2eb/README.md

-The most interesting tool for this job is k2pdfopt, which effectively treats each page of the pdf file as an image, cuts the image up, and then rearranges the elements so the page can be viewed on the smaller geometry of an ereader's display.
-The k2pdfopt tool is a great, but it requires some tinkering to get the settings correct for each .pdf file, and once a file is converted fonts cannot be resized.
+The most interesting tool for this job is k2pdfopt, which effectively treats each page of the pdf file as an image, cuts the image up, and then rearranges the elements so the page can be viewed on the smaller geometry of an e-reader's display.
+The k2pdfopt tool is a great, but it requires some tinkering to get the settings correct for each pdf file, and once a file is converted fonts cannot be resized.

 Some people say- "get a bigger tablet...", and yes this is an answer.